 - Injections: Injected medication such as Botox is a more long-term solution.
 It is super efficient for smoothening out wrinkles around the lips.

 - Laser Resurfacing: Laser peeling is a treatment that removes the uppermost damaged layer of skin.
 Ablative lasersi XLaser treatments that remove the epidermal layer (outer covering of the skin) and heat the underlying layer to boost collagen production. penetrate the skin to smoothen out wrinkles (9).

 - Fruit Acid Peels: Natural peels Acid peels can be used on and around the lip area to reduce wrinkles and lighten dark patches.
 Deep peels can fight wrinkles if used the right way (10).

 - Dermal Fillers: Fillers that contain hyaluronic acidi XA naturally occurring substance, a sugar, found in the fluids in joints, eyes, and skin of the human body. plump up the skin around the mouth, thereby reducing the appearance of wrinkles (11).

-The best way to reduce smoking-related consequences like pigmented lips and wrinkles around the mouth is to stop smoking altogether.
+The best way to reduce smoking-related consequences like oral cancer and pigmented lips and wrinkles around the mouth is to stop smoking altogether.
 Find out how to quit smoking and prevent smoker’s lips below.